pvdz/preval/tests/cases/pump/try.md

 - (todo) access object property that also exists on prototype? $array_shift
 - (todo) access object property that also exists on prototype? $array_push
-- (todo) can try-escaping support this expr node type?
-MemberExpression
+- (todo) ExpressionStatement; how else might an array be used that we may want to support in phase1_1?
 - (todo) should parseInts not be transformed to symbols?